maxwondercorn/ember-cli-barcode/README.md

   $ ember install ember-cli-barcode
 ```

 Configure the addon options below in `ember-cli-build.js`.
-See the configuration section for slimming your build
+See the [build configuration](#Build-Configuration) section for slimming your build

 ```js
 // ember-cli-build.js